rogerpasky/pollygraph/backlog.md

 * sort clusters by size
 * use window.history to manage navigation details and allow precise bookmarks
 * use `#` values as focus indicators
+* prompt "back to" in first edge title to differentiate to others when needed
+* fix default functions on View constructor